If your loved one has cerebral palsy, it’s essential to understand how the condition may affect one’s posture.

-Musculoskeletal imbalances place excess strain on the bone and joints.
-As a result, poorly managed posture and form can ultimately compromise function.
+Musculoskeletal imbalances place excess strain on the bones and joints.
+As a result, poorly managed posture may ultimately compromise function.

-In the following section, we’ll discuss management interventions that can help reduce the progression of posture abnormalities in individuals with cerebral palsy.
+In the following section, we’ll provide management interventions that may reduce the progression of posture abnormalities.

 How to Manage Compromised Posture

-The overall goal for managing postural abnormalities in individuals with cerebral palsy is to improve one’s functional abilities and prevent posture from worsening.
+Treatment for postural abnormalities in individuals with cerebral palsy generally focuses on improving one’s functional abilities and prevent additional posture imbalance.

-If not properly managed, posture can be compromised at any age.
-Cerebral palsy is a lifelong condition, and while the brain damage that caused it will not progress, symptoms like abnormal muscle tone can.
+If not properly managed, posture may be compromised at any age.
+Cerebral palsy is a lifelong condition, and while the brain damage that caused it will not progress, symptoms such as abnormal muscle tone may continue to cause problems.

 Some interventions to manage and improve posture include:

 - Spasticity management.
-Because abnormal muscle tone is the primary cause of poor posture, targeting spasticity can help relax the muscles and reduce muscle imbalances.
-Spasticity management typically consists of medications that temporarily reduce muscle tone (Botox, baclofen, etc.) and intensive physical training.
+Because abnormal muscle tone is the primary cause of poor posture, targeting spasticity may relax the muscles and reduce muscle imbalances.
+Spasticity management typically consists of medications that temporarily reduce muscle tone (Botox, baclofen, etc.) followed by intensive physical training.

 - Physical therapy.
-Physical therapy involves practicing exercises that target underused muscles, stretch tight muscles, and expand range of motion.
-This may help reduce musculoskeletal strain and improve postural control.
+Physical therapy involves practicing exercises that target underused muscles, gentle stretching of tight muscles, and increasing functional range of motion.
+This may reduce musculoskeletal strain and improve postural control.

 - Orthotics.
-Wearing a trunk brace can help stabilize the spine in an upright position and delay surgery.
-Typically, bracing is most effective for managing the early stages of scoliosis because that is when the spine is most flexible.
+Wearing a trunk brace often stabilizes the spine in an upright position and delays surgery.

 - Wheelchair modifications.
-A seat mold for wheelchairs can help promote correct posture and discourage leaning to the side.
+A seat mold for wheelchairs provides trunk stability and prevents leaning to one side.

 - Hippotherapy.
 Consistently engaging the core is essential to improving posture and stability.
-Hippotherapy is a fun form of physical therapy that involves horseback riding.
+Hippotherapy is an exciting form of Physical therapy that involves horseback riding.
 It is a multi-sensory experience that is proven to improve sitting balance, standing balance, and postural control.

 - Functional electrical stimulation.
 Functional electrical stimulation involves placing electrode arrays on the skin to stimulate neuronal activity.
 Studies , on individuals with cerebral palsy demonstrate that FES along with rehabilitation improved postural alignment to a greater extent than rehabilitation alone.

 - Surgery.
-More severe posture problems (such as a 45° or greater curve of the spine) usually require surgery.
-The most commonly performed surgery for scoliosis is spinal fusion.
-It involves using metal rods, screws, and hooks to hold the spine together until the curved vertebrae fuse into a single bone.
+More severe posture problems usually require surgery.
+For example, individuals with scoliosis may need spinal fusion surgery, which involves using metal rods, screws, and hooks to fuse the spine together and promote improved spinal alignment.

-Depending on the severity of your child’s postural abnormalities, some management interventions may be more ideal than others.
-Generally, the earlier posture problems are identified, the more effective non-invasive interventions will be.
+Depending on the severity of one’s postural abnormalities, treatment interventions vary.
+Ultimately, the earlier posture problems are treated, the more effective non-invasive options will be.